A hobo who was lookin' for a handout on the street

 - In one episode, this trope doubled as a Take That to their old sponsor Butterfinger where Chief Wiggum tried to throw the candy into fire only for it to be thrown back, unharmed.
 "Even the fire doesn't want them" Wiggum comments.
 They lost the sponsor because of that.

-- Another episode had Homer trying to tip a bellboy with a Grammy, only for the bellboy reject it in disgust.
-Homer then angrily throws the Grammy off a balcony, but it gets thrown back.
+- Another episode had Homer trying to tip a bellboy with a Grammy, only for the bellboy to reject it and drop it off a balcony, and it gets thrown back by a guy how calls it garbage.

 - An episode of Daria features the Fashion Club collecting clothes for the homeless.
 They invoke this trope, assuming that the homeless will have standards of clothing as high as their own, and reject nearly everything they are offered.